Erasmus and Exchange students

 It is highly recommended to contact professors before arriving, especially in case of particular study projects (such as internships or thesis research).

-In order to attend classes and sit for exams you are required to fill in the online Courses Plan (Piano Carriera) by including all the courses listed in your Learning Agreement – Study Plan.
-This step is compulsory to obtain your final Transcript of Records.
-Italian language courses for incoming exchange students do not have to be included in your career plan.
-They will be included in the transcript of records directly by the International Mobility Office.
+In order to attend classes and sit exams you are required to complete and submit an online Courses Plan (Piano Carriera) in your MyUnito personal page.
+In your Piano Carriera you will need toinclude all the courses listed in your Learning Agreement – Study Plan.
+This step is compulsory to obtain your final Transcript of Records and register the results of your exams.
+Please note that Italian language courses for incoming exchange students do not have to be included in your Career plan.
+They will be included in the Transcript of records directly by the International Mobility Office.

 General courses calendar: